 The Bioinformatics Core provides bioinformatics consultation, training, and resource development.
 It also supports the high-performance computing resources of the Computational Biology Center.

-The Biostatistics Core serves investigators through collaborative research, general consulting, grant preparation support, eduction, data management, and computing.
+The Biostatistics Core serves investigators through collaborative research, general consulting, grant preparation support, education, data management, and computing.

 The Donald B. and Catherine C. Marron Cell Metabolism Core Laboratory provides technologies and expertise allowing investigators at Memorial Sloan Kettering to measure small molecules in biological samples and characterize the metabolism of cancer cells.